 “When it comes to driving engagement and building habits, Hooked is an excellent guide into the mind of the user.”

 —Andrew Chen, Technology Writer and Investor

 Unless you are active in tech and start-up culture, probably few of these names mean anything to you, but this is a great list because they are extremely important to the audience this book is trying to appeal to.

 Eric Ries is considered one of the primary thought leaders in start-ups, Matt Mullenweg is considered one of the great tech entrepreneurs of the past decade, Dave McClure is part of the PayPal Mafia and the founder of the second most successful start-up accelerator (500 Start-ups), Boris started the biggest tech news source in Europe, and Andrew Chen’s essays are read by every single person the tech and start-up space.

 This list of blurbs signals exactly who this book is for–tech and start-up people who are involved with some sort of consumer software products–and converts those specific people at a very high rate from browsers into readers.

 How Should You Ask Someone For A Blurb?

 Here is the email template we recommend using when asking someone for a blurb.
-Of course, you need to modify this with details relevant to the person you’re asking.
-This is a bit formal, under the assumption that you’re sending this to someone you don’t know that well.
-If they are a good friend, then of course make it far less formal:
+Of course, you need to modify this with details relevant to the person you’re asking:

-I’m writing to ask if you’d be interested in providing a blurb for my upcoming book, [INSERT TITLE].
+Hey [NAME], I’m writing to ask if you’d provide a blurb for my upcoming book, [INSERT TITLE].

-I helped Kamal Ravikant do this for his second book, Live Your Truth.
-He is friends with Tim Ferriss, but Tim was too busy to read the book, so I got Tim to give Kamal this quote:
+For example, I helped Kamal Ravikant do this for his second book, Live Your Truth.
+He is friends with Tim Ferriss, but Tim was too busy to read the book (at the time, he has since read and loved the book), so I got Tim to give Kamal this quote: